-- 11. The council's arrangements for treasury management support effective service and project delivery across the authority, in turn supporting the key priorities set out in the Corporate Plan 2021 2025. - 12.
-There is a need for regular review of the Treasury Management Strategy, in line with the Corporate Plan and Medium-Term Financial Strategy, to ensure the key priorities of the council continue to be deliverable within the reduced resources available to the council. - 13.
-The Treasury Management Strategy is reviewed and updated annually in March and approved by the Audit Committee. - Responding to climate change and enhancing the biosphere - 14.
-The council has published a Climate and Environment Strategy and the Island has been designated as a UNESCO Biosphere. - 15.
-In addition, the council has set a target to achieve net zero emissions: - in its business and delivery of services by 2030; - across the school estate by 2035; and - as an island by 2040.
+- 12. The council's arrangements for treasury management support effective service and project delivery across the authority, in turn supporting the key priorities set out in the Corporate Plan 2021 2025. - 13.
+There is a need for regular review of the Treasury Management Strategy, in line with the Corporate Plan and Medium-Term Financial Strategy, to ensure the key priorities of the council continue to be deliverable within the reduced resources available to the council. - 14.
+The Treasury Management Strategy is reviewed and updated annually in March and approved by the Audit Committee.

+Responding to climate change and enhancing the biosphere

-- 16. Through its treasury management activity, the council invests in a combination of money market funds, call accounts maintained by banks and in other local authorities.
-The council needs to review these investments in relation to their impact on the council's Climate and Environment Strategy. - 17.
-As a result, each of the financial institutions that the council invests in has been asked to provide access to their Environmental, Social and Governance statements, and any specific statements relating to climate change. - 18.
-The council is aiming to include all scope 1 and 3 emissions created directly by itself or indirectly (for example emissions made by our contractors, investments, or travel) in our annual carbon footprint from financial year 2021-22 onwards. - 19.
-Investments count towards downstream scope 3 emissions which contribute towards the Council's overall carbon footprint.
+- 15. Through its treasury management activity, the council invests in a combination of money market funds, call accounts maintained by banks and in other local authorities.
+The council needs to review these investments in relation to their impact on the council's Climate and Environment Strategy. - 16.
+As a result, each of the financial institutions that the council invests in has provided their Environmental, Social and Governance statements, together with any specific statements relating to climate change. - 17.
+The council will include all scope 1 and 3 emissions created directly by itself or indirectly (for example emissions made by our contractors, investments or travel) in our annual carbon footprint.

+18. Investments count towards downstream scope 3 emissions which contribute towards the Council's overall carbon footprint.